djibal/innersource/README.markdown

 - [Azure's Guide to Branching Strategies](https://docs.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops)
 - A list of awesome [Contributing guides](https://github.com/mntnr/awesome-contributing) won't necessarily help you decide on a workflow, but it will help you decide how to communicate your chosen workflow

-## Join our new teams' conversation 👇🏿 and do not hesitate to ask questions
+##### Join our new teams' conversation 👇🏿 and do not hesitate to ask questions

-Come in to explore more && discover new things and Git truc<br>
+>Come on in to explore more && discover new things and Git truc and how to build features <br>
-and learn how to create dashboard feature inside GitHub website
+learn méthods how to automatize your repository to listen & suggest solutions & guide ...  features On GitHub website!
+Is huge!.
 - > [Join our team chat-box](https://github.com/orgs/dji-7/teams/team-chat-box/)
 - > [Join our team discussion](https://github.com/orgs/dji-7/teams/team-discussion/)
 - > [join our team conversation](https://github.com/orgs/dji-7/teams/team-conversations/)